Will there be a DC-only Bluetti power station in the future?

 • I've heard you can disable eco mode, but I have no idea if there's a time limit like the EcoFlow.

-I would love to see something about the same size as the competition, with a true XT60 solar input, at least two USB-A and two USB-C ports, ideally a 12V car socket too but not necessary.
-Capacity between around 200 to 300 watt-hours to compete with the other DC power stations.
+I would love to see something about the same size as the competition, with a true XT60 solar input, at least two USB-A and two USB-C ports (with support for 5V, 9V, 12V, 15V and 20V).
+If there is enough room, a 12V car socket would be nice but a DC5525 or similar for 12V would be okay in place of the car socket.
+I'm guessing they should use the same DC size as their new Elite power stations to keep compatibility problems to a minimum.
+Capacity between around 200 to 300 watt-hours to compete with the other DC power stations from their competitors.

 I was thinking, maybe a "Handsfree DC" model, shorter in height but also half shorter in depth.
 The front width is already perfect and is probably the minimum required to use the LCD display.
 Maybe a "Handsfree 200 DC" and "Handsfree 300 DC" or something.
 The weight and size/volume has to be similar to the competition.